TexasInstruments/precision-adc-examples/README.md

 }
 ```
 ### Internal Memory
 An array of `registerMap[]` variables are generated in order to create and store a copy of the ADCs current register values.
-These vairables are used in multiple ways in order to speed development and communication with the ADC.
+These variables are used in multiple ways in order to speed development and communication with the ADC.

-**Usage case #1:** When reading (or writing) register values, update the interal registerMap variable to contain the present value.
+**Usage case #1:** When reading (or writing) register values, update the internal registerMap variable to contain the present value.
 Because registers can hold the values of multiple fields, updating an entire register will overwrite all fields at `[address]` with a new value.
 In order to preserve the values already present in the register, use the registerMap[] object to *or* the the current register value with the changing field value.
 ```c
 // Update register value
     registerMap[address] = DataTx[COMMAND_LENGTH];